-James Esdaille was a British surgeon who used mesmeric techniques to perform over 300 major surgeries, including amputations and numerous minor surgeries in India.
-The mortality rate also dropped to 5% from normal rate of 20-25%.
-He was highly successful in India but could not repeat the same in England.
+James Esdaille was a British surgeon who used mesmeric techniques and hypnotic suggestions to perform over 300 major surgeries, including amputations and numerous minor surgeries in India.
+The mortality rate also dropped to 5% from the normal rate of 20-25%.
+He was highly successful with healing hypnosis in India but, unfortunately, could not repeat the same in England.

 James Braid (1795-1860)

 James Braid is often regarded as the “father of hypnosis”.
-He rejected that hypnotic trance is supernatural or occult and based his study of hypnosis on scientific basis.
+He rejected that hypnotic trance is supernatural or occult and based his study of hypnosis on a scientific basis.
 He is the one, who introduced the word ‘Hypnosis’ based on the Greek word ‘Hypnos’ meaning sleep.
-He realized that hypnosis is not the same as sleep and tried to change the term to “monoideism” meaning ‘fixation of attention’ but the term hypnosis remained and its use persisted.
+He realized that hypnosis is not the same as sleep and tried to change the term to “monoideism” meaning fixation of attention but the term hypnosis remained and its use continued.
 He published the first book on Hypnosis, Neurypnology, in 1843.

 Sigmund Freud (1856-1939)

-Sigmund Freud, known as the father of psycho-analysis, used hypnosis in his early work with much success.
-He later moved his technique toward working with clients fully conscious emphasizing free association and interpretation of the subconscious.
-Struggling with the great expense of time that psychoanalysis required, Freud later suggested that it might be combined with hypnotic suggestion to hasten the outcome of treatment.
+Sigmund Freud, known as the father of psychoanalysis, used hypnosis in his early work with much success.
+He later moved his technique toward working with clients fully conscious, emphasizing free association and interpretation of the subconscious.
+Struggling with the great expense of time that psychoanalysis required, Freud later suggested that it might be combined with hypnotic suggestions to hasten the outcome of treatment.

 Milton H. Erickson (1901-1980)

-Milton Erickson is credited with bringing back the popularity of hypnosis in mid 1900s.
+Milton Erickson is credited with bringing back the popularity of hypnosis in the mid-1900s.
 He was a psychotherapist and used hypnosis intensively in his work.
 He was the founding president of the American Society for Clinical Hypnosis.

 Dave Elman (1900-1967)

 Hypnosis used for clinical conditions is often performed by a trained professional or the use of a pre-recorded audio.
 This type of hypnosis is often therapeutic and can include visualizations, mind relaxation and focused imagery as a means of holistic healing and habit change.
-Stage Hypnosis is usually performed by a magician, illusionist, or entertainer and is meant to shock and awe an audience.
+A magician, illusionist, or entertainer usually performs Stage Hypnosis and is meant to shock and awe an audience.

 The enigma of hypnotism ‘claims’ on stage: What person in their right mind would bark like a dog, stick a needle in their arm, or drink vinegar?
-Different people sometimes have an experience of hypnosis on stage with a Performing Hypnotist.
+Different people sometimes have an experience of hypnosis on stage with a performing hypnotherapist.
 What is really going on?
 We can’t imagine because their experience is so personal.
-Their actions appear to be more adventurous than what someone would normally do in public.
+While hypnotized, their actions appear to be more adventurous than what someone would normally do in public.
 It’s possible that some people may go out of their way to entertain other people since they know they are being watched.
-Sometimes they seem shocked by what they did when ‘under’ and don’t have any memory of the incident.
-Audience members and skeptics are often resistant to believe the Hypnosis Worked because often good stage hypnotists are also illusionists and entertainers which can make the performance dramatic and unbelievable.
+When the individuals return to a state of consciousness they seem shocked by what they did while in the hypnotic state and don’t have any memory of the incident.
+Audience members and skeptics are often resistant to believe the hypnosis worked because often good stage hypnotherapists are also illusionists and entertainers which can make the performance dramatic and unbelievable.